 GM revs up autonomous car unit, dormant shares fly

-DETROIT (AP) — The Japanese technology conglomerate SoftBank will spend $2.25 billion for a nearly 20 percent stake in General Motors' autonomous vehicle unit.
+The investment, scheduled to close by the end of June, gives SoftBank nearly a 20 percent stake in GM Cruise, the company's San Francisco-based autonomous vehicle unit.

-GM said Thursday that it will also sink another $1.1 billion into its GM Cruise automated division.
-The capital infusion is designed to speed large-scale deployment of self-driving robotaxis next year.
+GM said Thursday that it will add $1.1 billion to SoftBank's investment in an effort to speed large-scale deployment of self-driving robotaxis next year.
+GM has announced plans to carry passengers in self-driving cars that won't have a human backup driver in 2019, and CEO Mary Barra said the investment would hasten that process.
+The company hasn't announced where or exactly when the service will begin.

-Investors, looking for a reason to cheer on the century-old automaker, sent shares rocketing 10 percent higher at the opening bell, the largest one-day gain ever for the company.
+Investors, looking for a reason to cheer on the century-old automaker, sent shares rocketing more than 11 percent to $42.16 in morning trading, the largest one-day gain since the company's 2010 return to public trading after its trip through bankruptcy protection in 2009.

 The move widens the SoftBank Vision Fund's influence in ride-hailing services.
 The fund closed a deal in January to spend about $9 billion for a 15 percent stake in Uber and also owns a stake in China's top ride-hailing firm Didi Chuxing.